TheArctesian/stephenokita.com/src/routes/blog/posts/Wikipedia for the taxonomy of knowledge.md

 ---
 title: Wikipedia For the Taxonomy of Knowledge
-description: Hello World!
-Welcome to my blog.
+description: Trying to scrape wikipedia for the root of knowledge
 date: '2023-10-17'
 location: Berkeley
 categories: